- What is Clear Passage?

 We are a network of physio/physical therapy clinics.
 We use a unique manual therapy (the Wurn Technique®) and protocol (the Clear Passage Approach®) to treat chronic pain and dysfunction, including post-surgical pain, small bowel obstruction and female infertility.
 Our therapists receive exclusive training, certification and licensing to provide the Wurn Technique.
 None of our treatments involve drugs or surgery.

 Patients come to Clear Passage locations from around the world and from all walks of life.
 Many have conditions that have not resolved after traditional therapy, medications or surgery; some want to avoid future surgery.
-A number of our patients are health care professionals.
-Our therapy has shown positive results in published studies and is completely natural.
+About 35% of our patients are health care professionals, or their spouses.
+While completely natural, our therapy has shown positive results in numerous peer-reviewed, PubMed indexed studies, housed in the US National Library of Medicine.

-Every body heals differently after injury, surgery or trauma.
+Every body heals differently after injury, surgery, infection or inflammation.
 Physical therapists certified in the Wurn Technique are trained to evaluate and treat the entire body.
 This holistic view, coupled with extensive patient history and feedback, helps us understand the physical forces preventing patients from leading the life they envision.
 Our focus is to decrease the powerful adhesive pulls that cause pain or dysfunction – no matter where they occur in the body.

 Our therapy is different from other manual therapies for several reasons: